 Summary: This project will add a general purpose lane (approximately 2.6 miles) in both directions along I-5 between Oso Parkway and Alicia Parkway and reconstruct the La Paz Road Interchange (part of Project D) in the cities of Laguna Hills and Mission Viejo.
 The construction contract was awarded on March 5, 2019, and construction began on April 4, 2019.
-This quarter, the contractor opened two northbound I-5 on-ramps at La Paz Road, continued construction of several retaining walls in both directions, graded slopes on northbound I-5, and continued installation of the bridge over the Oso Creek in both directions.
-The contractor also jacked and repaired the mainline I-5 where existing bearings supporting the bridge over the railroad had failed and completed the closure pour between the widened and existing bridge.
+This quarter, the contractor placed shoring and demolished the middle structure of the La Paz Road undercrossing, continued construction of several retaining walls in both directions, and continued installation of the bridge over Oso Creek in both directions.
 Staff continued coordination of the service contract with Metrolink.